Note: This page was generated from a Jupyter notebook which can be found at docs/tutorial_notebooks/4_BayesLOSVD.ipynb in your DYNAMITE directory. —-

 For this reason, sigma-maps for BayesLOSVD output are not recommended.
 By default, for BayesLOSVD kinematic maps we will only plot mean velocities.
 In the future, we may extend this to plot LOSVD quantiles.

-## Running DYNAMITE
+Running DYNAMITE

 1. Prepare the configuration file

 Next prepare the DYNAMITE congfiguration file.
-We’ve included this file NGC4550_config.yaml in this directory.
+We’ve included the file NGC4550_config.yaml in this directory.
 Here, we highlight a few important entries which are specific to fitting BayesLOSVD data.
 Firstly, we have to specify the type of the kinematics as BayesLOSVD, i.e.

 system_components: